Early College High School graduates find success at UNT

 Higher education is much more than just classroom study.
 It’s the kind of real-world experience that makes you more attractive to potential employers.
 At UNT you will learn in all kinds of environments and participate in the process of discovery.
 And we offer thousands of classes every semester that you can choose from.

-UNT has 12 colleges and schools, containing programs that are nationally ranked and recognized.
+UNT has 14 colleges and schools, containing programs that are nationally ranked and recognized.
 UNT’s outstanding faculty are friendly, personable, helpful and widely recognized in their fields of study.
-We have 68 research and service centers and our interdisciplinary research clusters provide hands-on experience alongside professors and graduate students.
+We have 23 centers and institutes that provide hands-on experience alongside professors and graduate students.

 Know what you want to major in?

-We understand that as an ECHS student, you are not the same as most incoming freshmen, so it makes sense that your admissions process should be a little different too.
-We take your college experience into account during our holistic review process.
+We understand that as an ECHS graduate, you are not the same as most incoming freshmen, so it makes sense that your admissions process should be a little different too.
+UNT has a dedicated admissions counselor who is available to answer your questions about the admissions process and we take your college experience into account during our review process.

 UNT has a dedicated admissions counselor for ECHS students, who can help you with planning, transferring your credits, and admissions.

-UNT awards more than $320 million in financial aid annually, including more than $32 million in scholarships.
-About 78% of UNT students receive financial aid and scholarships.
+UNT awards $320 million in financial aid annually, including more than $36 million in scholarships.
+About 74% of UNT students receive financial aid and scholarships.

 UNT provides a wide range of resources to help you to learn what you need to succeed in the classroom and in life.